nclarius/pyPL/README.md

-A naive model checker, model generator and theorem prover
+A naive model generator, model checker and theorem prover
 for some combinations of classical and intuitionistic, non-modal and modal, propositional and first-order logic.

 This tool can compute